LibCrowds/project-convert-a-card/README.md

 ## Configuration

-There are a few key things that will need to be configured for each language.
+There are a few things that will need to be configured for each language.

+### Trusted institutions

+The `libs` variable at the top of the JavaScript section of [template.html](template.html) contains a list of trusted institutions.
+Only records created or modified by these institutions will be returned in the WorldCat search results.

 ### Long description